 EXAMS (2 x 200): a total of 400 points You will take one mid-term exam and one final exam to demonstrate your knowledge of the history of media law, the constitutional cases and statutes that have formed the basis of that law, and the theories of media law.
 Each exam is worth 200 points.
 CLASS PRESENTATION: a total of 100 points Students will be assigned, by alphabetical order, to give a presentation on a particular case involving media law.
 The presentations will be on Thursdays.
-The student will act as the plaintiff - the person or entity suing over a matter involving the media.
 You will present a 10-minute case, beginning with an introduction, then provide the facts and history of your case, including previous cases that have a bearing on your own case.
-Finally, you will make a legal argument in favor of your position.
 Your preparation will include the MML readings on your topic.
 But you should also do additional Internet research, reading any articles that might shed more light on the background, the legal arguments and the historical significance of your case.
 Use the legal citation number for your case (i.e. Student Press Law Center v.
 Alexander, 778 Supp.
 1227 (1991)) to begin your search on Google.
 It should provide you with the actual decision, which will include the detailed history of the case, the arguments on both sides, and the court's ruling.
 Your grade is based on how well you present your case - both factually and persuasively.
 You may enhance your presentation with an exhibit such as a PowerPoint presentation, but that is not necessary.
-Remember, this is not about winning or losing the argument (that was decided a long time ago in the courts.)
-PARTICIPATION: a total of 100 points At the beginning of the semester, you will have already been allocated 100 points.
+PARTICIPATION: a total of 50 points At the beginning of the semester, you will have already been allocated 50 points.
 To keep these points you must come to class prepared to participate in discussions.
 If I call on you in class and you are unable to answer a question, you will be docked 10 points.
-If you miss class without prior approval you will be debited 10 points from the original 100.
+If you miss class without prior approval you will be debited 10 points from the original 50.
 You are given three (3) missed classes without a penalty.
 But as you have seen above, you do not want to miss the class in which you are selected to give a presentation.
-REACTION PAPERS (8 x 50): a total of 400 points These three-page papers are due at the beginning of class on most Thursdays (see syllabus below for schedule).
+REACTION PAPERS (5 x 100): a total of 500 points These three-page papers are due at the beginning of class on alternate Thursdays (see syllabus below for schedule).
 Before class, you will submit the paper to me on Sakai and provide me with a printed copy when you arrive in class (see the format requirements below).
-Eight of these papers will be assigned during the semester, covering the major topic of the week.
-Each paper is worth a total of 50 points.
+Five of these papers will be assigned during the semester, covering the major topic of the past few weeks.
+Each paper is worth a total of 100 points.
 Do not provide a summary of the reading.
-Instead, focus on the case or legal theory that you find most interesting and write about that.
-Try to apply the case or theory to what is going on today.
-The eight papers will cover the courts; the First Amendment; libel; invasion of privacy; newsgathering; free press; obscenity; and copyright law.
+Instead, focus on the cases or legal theories that you find most interesting and write about them.
+Try to apply the cases or theories to what is going on today.
+The five papers will cover the First Amendment; libel; invasion of privacy; newsgathering and free press; and obscenity and copyright law.
 The general standards for written work: A: Publishable work with no spelling, grammatical or punctuation errors.
 B: Minimal spelling, grammatical and punctuation errors; minimal missing information and source information; and minimal problems with the first paragraph and organization.
 C: Notable number of the above errors.

 D: Significant problems with the work.

 F: Misspelled proper names; other major spelling, grammatical and punctuation errors; an almost total lack of information and sources; and severe problems with the first paragraph and organization.
 Class expectations: